maqsoftware/MAQTextAnalyticsSDK/README.md

 #More Score, more different/diverse keyphrases are generated
 #Less Score, more duplicate keyphrases are generated
+#Value of Diversity Threshold can be between 0 and 1
 keyphrase_input["diversity_threshold"] = 0.52

 #Similarity threshold for Alias/Similar Keyphrase with Top Key Phrase [Similar Column in Output]
 #More The Value, More accurate keyphrases are found with top key-phrase [Similar Column in Output]
+#Value of Alias Threshold can be between 0 and 1
 keyphrase_input["alias_threshold"] = 0.65
 ```
    * Use the **API Key** and **API Endpoint** you received while registering on the *Developer Zone* pane, as shown in the following code snippet: